awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 ### Option 1: Configuring an HTTP Domain<a name="configure-custom-open-click-domain-http"></a>

-If the subdomain you will use for handling open and click links uses HTTP rather than HTTPS, the process for configuring the subdomain involves only a few steps\.
+If you plan to use an HTTP domain to handle open and click links \(as opposed to an HTTPS domain\), the process for configuring the subdomain involves only a few steps\.

 **Note**
 If you set up a custom domain that uses the HTTP protocol, and you send an email that contains links that use the HTTPS protocol, your customers may see a warning message when they click the links in your email\.
 If you plan to send emails that contain links that use the HTTPS protocol, you should use an HTTPS domain for handling open and click tracking events\.